Xiyuche/batch_pull_answer/readme.md

 - Asynchronous querying of multiple AI models in parallel.
 - Customizable system prompts for role-playing, e.g., simulating responses from a historical or fictional character.
 - Input and output file paths are configurable via `config.yaml`.
-- Uses `tqdm` to provide a progress bar for tracking the querying process.

 ## Requirements